chacha-moringa-school/phase-3-sinatra-react-project/README.md

 Incase of any problems reach out through the contact links below.

 ## Authors
-Liz D. Mukami Wambeti
 Emmanuel Chacha
-Daniel Njuguna
 Paul Omondi
+Liz D. Wambeti
+Daniel NJuguna

-Contributing
+## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.